Who's Who in the Armstrong & Burton Series

 Dick strongly denounced Neville Chamberlain's policy of appeasement, and supported Winston Churchill's ascendancy to the leadership of the wartime Coalition Government.
 He initially headed the Ministry of Information, but was demoted following a spy scandal within his department.
 Increasingly angry and embittered, and consumed with grief following the death of his wife, and then his best friend Padraig Donoghue during the Blitz, Dick spent the remainder of the war in a number of increasingly obscure government departments, including the Department of Economic Warfare.

 He became a highly controversial figure in the post-war years.
-He fought bitterly with Aneurin Bevan and socialist lobby correspondent Alf Burton, and served as Secretary of State for Transport and Maritime Affairs under MacMillan and Douglas-Home.
-During this time he facilitated a major privatisation; the sale of British Speers Maritime Industries to the ambitious, Tory supporting media and building tycoon Eddie Donoghue, only son and heir of Padraig.
+He fought bitterly with Aneurin Bevan and socialist lobby correspondent Alf Burton, and served as Secretary of State for Transport and Maritime Affairs under Macmillan and Douglas-Home.
+During this time he facilitated a major privatisation; the sale of British Speers Maritime Industries, formerly the Chas R Speers and Company shipyard on Tyneside, to the ambitious, Tory supporting media and construction tycoon Eddie Donoghue, only son and heir of Padraig.

 Billings was Knighted for services to government-industry co-partnership, but his close personal and professional relationship with Eddie Donoghue would later give rise to rumours of corruption and ongoing allegations of conflicts of interest.